-- Three EMG/ECG Snap Electrodes — one ground and two sensors.
+- Three EMG/ECG Snap Electrode Cables — one ground and two sensors.

 - OpenBCI GUI

-- Connect two snap electrodes to the top and bottom N1P pins.
+- Connect two snap electrode cables to the top and bottom N1P pins of the Cyton.

-- Connect the ground electrode to any bony part of your body, such as your elbow.
+- Stick the ground electrode to a bony part of the chest, such as the sternum.

 By doing this, we are instructing the data to measure the electric potential difference across your chest, which will in turn display your heart signals.

-Once you have the GUI open, turn off all channels that are not connected to muscle sensors.
-Then, go to hardware settings and turn off SRB2 for all of the channels that you are streaming data from.
+Once you have the GUI open, turn off all channels that are not connected to electrodes by toggling the numbered data streams in the Time Series widget.
+If using the Cyton board, additionally go to hardware settings and turn SRB2 OFF for all of the channels that you are streaming data from.

-Note: This is because ordinarily SRB2 is the reference point from which potentials are measured, however we are now having muscles reference themselves, so we do not want it to look at this pin.
+Note: This is because ordinarily SRB2 is the reference point from which potentials are measured, however we are now having cardiac locations reference themselves, so we do not want it to look at this pin.

-Once all of your settings have been altered, press begin data stream.
+Once all of your settings have been adjusted, press 'begin data stream.'

 Improving Signal Quality